Note: The links below will

 about 1 ton of supplies for future Station occupants.
 Part of their cargo

-includes an (unlit) which will help kick off this year's in Sydney, Australia.
-This is slated to
+Games in Sydney, Australia.
+This crew is slated to

 return to Earth on 29 May 2000.
-Check Mission Control's
+Check Mission Control's morning

-and
+and evening

 status reports.

 Today is Armed Forces Day (U.S.).
-Did you know that the Shuttle
+Did you know that the Shuttle crew

 currently in orbit features 3 Air Force and 2 Army personnel?
 Here's a